protonemedia/inertia-vue-modal-poc/README.md

 </script>
 ```

-To load this form into a modal, we don't want the sidear, footer and styling form the `form-panel` component.
+To load this form into a modal, we don't want the sidebar, footer, and styling from the `form-panel` component.
 We want just the `form` itself!

 To accomplish this, you need to do three things:

 1. Add the `IsModalable` mixin to your component.
 2. Wrap your *whole* component into the `Modalable` component.
-3. Move the `form` to a seperate `#toModal` template and replace it with a `ToModal` component.
+3. Move the `form` to a separate `#toModal` template and replace it with a `ToModal` component.

 ```vue
 <template>